 In June 2001, the Financial Accounting Standards Board issued SFAS No. 143, "Accounting for Asset Retirement Obligations," which is effective for fiscal years beginning after June 15, 2002.
 The statement provides accounting and reporting standards for recognizing obligations related to asset retirement costs associated with the retirement of tangible long-lived assets.
-Under this statement, legal obligations associated with the retirement of long-lived assets are to be recognized at their fair value in the period in which they are incurred if a reasonable estimate of fair value can be made.
+Under this statement, legal obligations associated with the retirement of fair value can be made.
+The fair value in the period in which they are incurred if a reasonable estimate of fair value can be made.
 The fair value of the asset retirement costs is capitalized as part of the carrying amount of the long-lived asset and expensed using a systematic and rational method over the assets' useful life.
 Any subsequent changes to the fair value of the liability will be expensed.
 Management is currently assessing the impact of this statement on our results of operations, financial position and cash flows.